Scoresby suburb profile

 Scoresby property market performance

-Scoresby's property market has shown modest growth over the past 12 months, with house values increasing by 3.0%.
-The current median house price stands at $1 million.
-However, the unit market has remained inactive, with no sales or price changes reported.
+Scoresby's property market has shown modest growth over the past 12 months, with house values increasing by 2.3%, bringing the median house price to $980,000.
+The unit market has remained stagnant, with no change in median value, reflecting limited activity in this sector.

 | Houses | Units | |